Skip to main content

 Annual Reports

-Since its foundation the SISKA has published an annual report on its activities.
-It contains information on the projects carried out by the Institute in its various areas of activity, the annual accounts and balance sheets, a list of the members of the Foundation Board, and other information on the SISKA's activities and identity.
+Since its foundation SISKA has published an annual report on its activities.
+It contains information on the projects carried out by the Institute, the annual accounts and balance sheets, a list of the members of the Foundation Board, and other information on SISKA's activities and identity.

-Since 2016, the annual report has been structured around a focus, highlighting a current theme that is particularly relevant or representative of the year's projects.
+Since 2016, the annual report has been structured around a chosen topic, highlighting a current theme that is particularly relevant or representative of the year's projects.

 History

-Why creating a Swiss Institute of Speleology and Karst Studies?
+Why create a Swiss Institute of Speleology and Karst Studies?

 In August 1997, the World Congress of Speleology in La Chaux-de-Fonds was a resounding success.
 With 1650 participants and almost 500 scientific papers, it was the largest speleological event ever held in the world.
 A significant part of this success was due to the excellent international reputation of Swiss speleologists, particularly in the fields of underground topography, archiving, inventories and scientific observations.

-The members of the Swiss Speleological Society (SSS) observe, document and archive everything to do with caves in Switzerland.
+The members of the Swiss Speleological Society (SSS) observe, document and archive everything related to caves in Switzerland.
 Before the creation of the SISKA, this research was carried out entirely on a voluntary basis and was not supported by any official structure with a professional basis.
-As a result, the vast amount of information collected by the SSS remained generally unknown and under-exploited, by both government departments and academic circles as well as private offices and the general public.
-The SISKA was born to establish a link between cavers and these circles.
+As a result, the vast amount of information collected by the SSS remained generally unknown and under-exploited, by both government departments and academic circles, as well as private offices and the general public.
+SISKA was born to establish a link between cavers and these circles.

 The SSS has become aware of the public interest role it can and must play in all matters relating to the underground environment (science, documentation, safety, protection, education, etc.).
 By creating the Swiss Institute of Speleology and Karstology (SISKA), the SSS has given itself the means to achieve this objective by placing its knowledge and skills at the service of the authorities and the public.